Turret style adjustments are very popular with some shooters and can be calibrated to do some very accurate trajectory compensation.

 etched reticle, and that’s a fact no one can dispute.
 It is rare to have any extra time to waste when the shot of a lifetime presents itself!

 - Additionally, while hunting: your gun is often in and out of a scabbard.
 Do you know if your turrets have moved when the opportunity for a quick shot presents itself?
 That’s a chance not worth taking when your trophy of a lifetime is at stake

 - Often, the game you are hunting is seen in low light situations.
 Can you trust that as daylight is fading you will be able to read the turrets to make an adjustment?

-We allow customers to specify the attitude, temperature and humidity the reticle is etched for, and whether you use our ballistic reticle or a scope with turrets to make adjustments for trajectory, its always advised to take note of changing conditions.
+We allow customers to specify the altitude, temperature and humidity the reticle is etched for, and whether you use our ballistic reticle or a scope with turrets to make adjustments for trajectory, its always advised to take note of changing conditions.
 You need to decide if you will make an aiming adjustment based on current conditions (whether you use turrets, or a ballistic reticle).

 Most ammunition is affected somewhat by temperature, and you won’t know how much yours is affected unless you test it.

 You should not make generalized assumptions based upon the results of others, or from one load to another.